HillJustin/HillJustin.github.io/_posts/2025-07-23-HTA2Socrates1.md

 ---
 layout: post
 title: HTA 2.1, Plato [Socrates], "Apology"
-abstract: This is part one of four of the lecture series on Plato's "Apology," a faithful rendition of Socrates' aretaic voice at his death trial.
+abstract: This episode is part one of four of the lecture series [HTA 2] on Plato's "Apology," a faithful rendition of Socrates' aretaic voice at his death trial.
 podcast:
   episode: 21
   file: HTA2Socrates1.mp3